juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 "Whatever the case, maybe you are on to something.
 We just need to find a way to assist Jean," the left half encouraged.

-At this point, both the sides released into a thoughtful hum.
+At this point, both sides released into a thoughtful hum.
 "There is an option, but it is dangerous," the right proposed.

 Noticing the little girl's expectant eyes, Mister Larks' left half elaborated.
-"Its about restricting the soul with a contractual lock.
+"It's about restricting the soul with a contractual lock.
 That there are certain things a person must never do which, if broken, can cause the soul to shatter irreparably.
 Needless to say that this process causes the instant demise of the person."

 "A slave contract," the little girl affirmed with a thoughtful nod.
 "Except I would be both the master AND the slave."